Leah-London-Arazi/alphabet-soup/README.md

 - `--log-level`: Logging verbosity.
 Default is `INFO`.
 - `--attack-params key=value [key=value ...]`: Additional attack parameters as key-value pairs.
 For lists, use comma-separated strings.

+## Running an Experiment
+You can run every one of the experiments we conducted by executing the `experiments.py` file.

+### Arguments
+- `--config-file` (required): A configuration file path (under `config` directory).
+- `--log-level`: Logging verbosity.
+Default is `INFO`.

 ## Attacks and Attack Parameters
 Our attacks are implemented using the TextAttack framework, and are defined by a combination of a goal function, constraints, a search method and transformations.
-For more details check out https://github.com/QData/TextAttack.
+For more details check out [TextAttack](https://github.com/QData/TextAttack).
 Each attack has additional parameters to control its behavior.
 Below is an explanation of the parameters for each attack type.

 ### Random Chaos